-- 3.1 The Council's Scheme of Delegation to Area Committees gives the Ross and Cromarty Committee the power; - " to approve the winter maintenance plan within the strategy and budget allocated by Community Services Committee" - 3.2 Under Section 34 of the Roads (Scotland) Act 1984, a Roads Authority shall take such steps as they consider reasonable to prevent snow and ice endangering the safe passage of pedestrians and vehicles over public roads. - 3.3 The Transport, Environmental and Community Service Committee agreed a number of enhancements to the winter maintenance service at its meeting on 16 May 2013 (Report TEC-41-13).
+- 3.1 The Council's Scheme of Delegation to Area Committees gives the Ross and Cromarty Committee the power:- - "to approve the winter maintenance plan within the strategy and budget allocated by Community Services Committee". - 3.2 Under Section 34 of the Roads (Scotland) Act 1984, a Roads Authority shall take such steps as they consider reasonable to prevent snow and ice endangering the safe passage of pedestrians and vehicles over public roads. - 3.3 The Transport, Environmental and Community Service Committee agreed a number of enhancements to the winter maintenance service at its meeting on 16 May 2013 (Report TEC-41-13).
 These enhancements were included in the approved revised Winter Maintenance Policy approved on 19 September 2013 (Report TEC-67-13).
 Community Services Committee reviewed the winter maintenance policy on the 28 April 2016 (Report COM23/16) which benchmarked winter maintenance against other Scottish Local Authorities.
-The Committee agreed that 10% of the gritter fleet could start one hour earlier at 5 am to aid treatment of roads in advance of commuter traffic as well as aiding service bus routes in larger urban areas. - 3.4 The Council's Winter Maintenance Policy is in place to ensure a consistent level of service between Areas and to ensure, as far as possible, the safety of drivers and pedestrians.
-However, the operation of that Policy does not and cannot ensure that every road and footway will be free of ice or snow at all times. - 3.5 Ross and Cromarty have their own Winter Maintenance Plan which set out the operational details required to deliver a service and comply with the Council's policy.
-The Ross and Cromarty plans take full account of the current policy.
+The Committee agreed that 10% of the gritter fleet could start one hour earlier at 5 am during adverse weather to aid treatment of roads in advance of commuter traffic as well as aiding service bus routes in larger urban areas.